mohamadhoseinmoradi/telegraf-k8s/Readme.md

-to expose metrics from pods we have to create an ingress resource with basic authentication and TLS enabled . for basic authentication and TLS you have to use some annotations which are present in the ingress file sample . then we create backends for each pod and route the traffic to desired backend pods using ingress(nginx) rules . we use `ntw-k8s-telegraf.net.roo.cloud` domain in ingress and for this project . to create an ingress resource use:
+to expose metrics from pods we have to create an ingress resource with basic authentication and TLS enabled . for basic authentication and TLS you have to use some annotations which are present in the ingress file sample . then we create backends for each pod and route the traffic to desired backend pods using ingress(nginx) rules . we use `test.your_domain.example` domain in ingress and for this project . to create an ingress resource use:
 `kubectl apply -f teleraf-ingress.yml`